sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 ### Product Guide

 ## Changes From Previous Version
-#### Updates on November 23, 2015 - USGS EROS
+#### Updates on March 23, 2016 - USGS EROS
-  1. Updated scripts to use Python logging vs. print statements
+  1. Updated to support the new L1T file naming convention.
-  2. Added a command-line option for specifying the username and password for updatelads.py.
-If the username and password are specified, then they are used.
-Otherwise the script tries to pull the username and password from our ESPA remote procedure calls (XMLRPC).
-  3. Modified the interpolation code for ozone, water vapor, and DEMs to wrap around the dateline in the event the scene straddles -180, 180 line or -90, 90 pole.
-  4. Updated the Makefiles
-  5. Added RPM support
-  6. Provided top-level surface-reflectance script helper for espa processing
+  2. Verified Albers project is supported.